eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

     This QoS Policy will be implemented in future releases.

 Filter that allows a |DataReader| to specify that it is interested only in a subset of the values of the data.
-This filter states that the DataReader doesn't want to receive more than one value each
+This filter states that the DataReader does not want to receive more than one value each
 |TimeBasedFilterQosPolicy::minimum_separation-api|, regardless of how fast the changes occur.
 See |TimeBasedFilterQosPolicy-api|.